 It is great to recognize the need to save while you are just starting out.
 Time is definitely on your side and your 20s is a great time to get on the right financial track for a secure financial future.
 The younger you start saving the more your interest will have time to compound, meaning your interest will be earning interest, so in addition to you working for your money, your money will be working for you!

 The balance between how much to spend and how much to save is always tricky, and you will likely wrestle with this question throughout your life.
 There is definitely something to be said for living life for today, but that needs an asterisk next to it that says, *after you have put away some for the future.

-Then create savings accounts with different names.
-For example: “emergency savings (unexpected expenses come out of here), longer term expenses (such as a new car), travel, etc., and put so much each month into each.
+Still on the topic of accounts.
+Create savings accounts with different names.
+For example: “emergency savings (unexpected expenses come out of here), longer term expenses (such as a new car and the insurance that comes with that car, you might want to check out someone like Money Expert who can help get you cheap insurance), travel, etc., and put so much each month into each.
 Online and mobile banking make doing this really simple after each payday.

 Also have a checking or savings account that is for you to spend on life–doing the things you want to do day to day.
 With the longer and shorter-term savings put away each month you are free to spend the rest as you’d like and not feel guilty about it.
 Take that part and live for today!

 You may find you have even more fun when you are secure in the knowledge that you are making good money choices.

 Q: Do you have tips to make saving more fun for me and my family?

 Absolutely!
 Here are a few of my favorites.

 - Name your savings accounts.
 The “buckets” I mentioned above make great names to help you feel motivated.
 Depositing to “emergency savings” feels good.
 And I find depositing to my “travel” account is fun.